 Ease of Set-up

+Battery Life is mostly important to endurance athletes but it can also be frustrating to recharge your watch every day, even as a recreational athlete.
 A number of variables make it challenging to test the battery life of these GPS watches fairly.
 Battery life hinges on how you use these watches.
-There are two use types that are important for athletes — normal use and activity usage.
-We tested normal use to find out how many days each watch stays charged when we run only a few hours a week and use it as a daily smartwatch, which included fielding random numbers of text notifications a day.
+There are two battery usage types that are important for athletes — normal use and activity usage.
+We tested normal use (some manufacturers call this "smartwatch usage") to find out how many days each watch stays charged when we run only a few hours a week and use it as a daily smartwatch, which included fielding random numbers of text notifications a day.

-Design is mainly a function of size, fit and the somewhat subjective factor of appearance.
+Design is mainly a function of size, fit, comfort, raw materials and the somewhat subjective factor of appearance.
 Larger watches will not fit all wrists.
 Smaller ones may fit all wrists, but they make it difficult to read the screen.
 We measured and weighed each one, and noted whether they are difficult to wear under typical running and athletic clothing and if size affected the fit, and thus the accuracy of the optical heart rate monitor.